apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/backup-and-restore/snapshot-backup-and-restore-for-mysql.md

     kbcli cluster list-backups
     ```

-7. Restore to a new cluster.
+7. Restore data from backup.

-   Copy the backup name to the clipboard, and restore to the new cluster.
+   Copy the backup name to the clipboard, and restore data.

    :::note

    You do not need to specify other parameters for creating a cluster.
-The restoration automatically reads the parameters of the source cluster, including specification, disk size, etc., and creates a new MySQL cluster with the same specifications.
+The restore automatically reads the parameters of the source cluster, including specification, disk size, etc., and creates a new MySQL cluster with the same specifications.

    :::